jritenour/cf-ans-sat-scap/README.md

 This playbook is indtended to remediate the results of a SCAP scan.
 Again, this assumes the client is registered to Satellite, and has been assigned a profile.

 At this point, the remediation playbook will make use of Satellite's OpenSCAP profile, but due to limitations in the API with regard to the foreman scap client at the moment, it does not leverage the previously saved results.
 Instead it does do a complete scan as part of the remediation.
 I'll address this with a more elegant solution at some point in time.

+## Variables exposed

+Both the scan & the remediation playbooks make use of the "policy_id" variable, which is simply the ID number of the policy in Satellite.
+See /api/v2/compliance/policies for the complete listing with IDs.
+The remediation playbook has a "sat_server" variable to build the URL to download the scap content file from.
+The format for this should be "https://<satellte ip or hostname>:9090".